arangodb/docs/3.6/programs-arangod-cluster.md

 <small>Introduced in: v3.6.0</small>

-Toggle cluster upgrade mode on a coordinator:
+Toggle cluster upgrade mode on a Coordinator:

 `--cluster.upgrade <string>`